Nonprofit-Open-Data-Collective/irs-990-efiler-database/README.md

 The data has been posted as XML files in an [Amazon Web Server (AWS) Cloud Server](https://aws.amazon.com/public-datasets/irs-990/).

-For more details about 990 data and the push to have the IRS make it public see the "RESOURCES" folder.
+For more details about 990 data and the push to have the IRS make it public see the "990_BACKGROUND" folder.

 ## Conversion from XML